-With exports amounting to 43.5 billion U.S. dollars during 2017, the United States was China’s top export market.
-The European Union came in second with 377 billion U.S. dollars worth of exports from China.
-In 2016, China’s major exports were machinery and transport equipment accounting for nearly half of the total exports with around 984 billion U.S. dollars, followed by miscellaneous products, textile, industrial products, rubber, minerals and metallurgical products.
+With exports amounting to 3.16 trillion yuan during 2018, the United States was China’s top export market.
+The European Union came in second with 2.7 trillion yuan worth of exports from China.
+In 2017, China’s major exports were machinery and transport equipment amounting to around 1.1 trillion yuan, followed by miscellaneous products, textile, industrial products, rubber, minerals and metallurgical products.

 On July 6th, 2018, the Trump administration officially imposed a 25 percent tariff on goods worth 34 billion U.S. dollars from China, marking the official launch of Trump’s tariff policy towards Beijing.
 While some Chinese experts are expressing their worries on social media about the impact this trade war could have on China’s economy, the U.S. based Brookings Institute published a report in which they claim that in the high-tech field that Trump wants to strike, the "added value" from China among these products is very low.
-Therefore, it is posited that Trump's blow will only hurt companies from the United States and its allies.